10 Tranquil Tips

 4. The Sound of Music

 Around Christmas time there are more opportunities to sip a seasonal tipple or share drinks socially.
 Whatever these drinks might be, bring your mindfulness to the process.
-You might be enjoying a rich Bailey’s Cream, a spicy Mulled Wine or a hot Ginger and Cinnamon Tea.
 Let yourself steep in the aroma, savour the flavours and relax your body’s muscles.